 By now you can see that there are many ways to honor your time and still create enough content to publish on your sites on a regular basis.
 Spend some time planning out topics you can include as original content, curated content, and guest written content and see how well this serves you in your business.
 Content truly makes the world go ’round, and these strategies will help you with managing your time as a content marketer.

 I am reminded of a quote from Anne Tyler.
 “If I waited until I felt like writing I’d never write at all.”
 Once you learn how to get your writing done in a reasonable amount of time this will make even more sense as a business and marketing strategy.

-Content marketing is all about positioning yourself as an expert, continuing to create massive visibility, and building credibility for yourself and your business.
+Content marketing strategies are all about positioning yourself as an expert, continuing to create massive visibility, and building credibility for yourself and your business.

 I’m author, publisher, and entrepreneur Connie Ragen Green and my goal is to connect with you if you have more than just a passing interest in getting started with an online business.
 I just released Really Simple SEO Tips and Keywords for Beginners and this is an excellent place to begin.
 Please take a look while it’s still at its introductory pricing.